syncfusion-content/blazor-docs/blazor/dropdown-list/popup-setting.md

 ## Events

-### OnOpen
+### OnOpen event

-The [OnOpen](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.DropDownListEvents-2.html#Syncfusion_Blazor_DropDowns_DropDownListEvents_2_OnOpen) event triggers when the popup is opened.
+The [`OnOpen`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.DropDownListEvents-2.html#Syncfusion_Blazor_DropDowns_DropDownListEvents_2_OnOpen) event triggers when the popup is opened.
 If you cancel this event, the popup remains closed.

 {% highlight Razor %}